-If you are using Windows 10 or Windows 11, you may have encountered random restarts with the following critical error message: “The system has rebooted without cleanly shutting down first.
-This error could be caused if the system stopped responding, crashed, or lost power unexpectedly – Event ID 41”.
+If you are using Windows 10 or Windows 11, you might have encountered a weird problem where your PC would go into a random restart rampage with the following critical error message: “The system has rebooted without cleanly shutting down first.
+This error could be caused if the system stopped responding, crashed, or lost power unexpectedly – Event ID 41” if you check the Event log.

-Reasons for “The system has rebooted without cleanly shutting down first” Error
+Why does the error “The system has rebooted without cleanly shutting down first” occur?

-This error can occur in the following scenarios:
+This error can happen in the following scenarios:

-The first two scenarios are not problematic, and the error message is just informing you that the system rebooted without shutting down cleanly.
-After restarting, your PC should work fine.
+The first two scenarios are not too serious, and the error message is just telling you that the computer has rebooted without shutting down properly first.
+After restarting, your PC should work just fine again.

 The third scenario, however, is a serious issue.
 If your PC is randomly restarting without warning and becoming unresponsive, it is most likely due to a hardware issue.
-Here are possible causes and their respective solutions:
+The following are some solutions you can try to resolve the issue.

-One of the most common reasons your PC is randomly rebooting with the critical error is that you have overclocked your PC, and the overclock is causing issues with the hardware.
-Whether it is CPU, graphic card, or RAM memory overclocking, if it is wrongly set, overheat or over voltage, it could cause serious issues such as damaging your hardware and causing random reboots.
+One of the most common reasons why your PC is randomly rebooting with the critical error is that you have overclocked your PC, and the overclock is causing issues with the hardware.
+Whether it is CPU, graphics card, or RAM memory overclocking, if it is wrongly set, overheating or overvoltage, it could cause serious issues such as damaging your hardware and causing random reboots.
 If you are currently overclocking your hardware, try to disable it and see if it fixes the problem.

 Disabling overclocking varies depending on how you overclocked your hardware.
 It can be overclocking software in Windows or BIOS settings.
 Disable any overclocking settings and set the clock speed to default to allow your PC to run at its stock speed.